-Residents and fellows can also participate in committee assignments for the American Society of Anesthesiology (ASA), the Anesthesia Patient Safety Foundation, the House of Delegates of the ASA and the state societies of anesthesiology in Minnesota, Florida or Arizona.
+Residents and fellows can also participate in committee assignments for the American Society of Anesthesiologists (ASA), the Anesthesia Patient Safety Foundation, the House of Delegates of the ASA, and the state societies of anesthesiology in Minnesota, Florida or Arizona.

+You meet periodically with your faculty adviser and the training program director to discuss your goals.
 Mayo Clinic recruits many of its staff physicians from its own training programs.
 If you are interested in an academic career, opportunities to join the staff at Mayo Clinic may be available upon completion of your training.